Escitalopram: Interactions

-Escitalopram weakly inhibits CYP2D6, and hence may increase plasma levels of some CYP2D6 substrates such as aripiprazole, risperidone, tramadol, codeine, etc. As escitalopram is only a weak inhibitor of CYP2D6, analgesia from tramadol may not be affected.
+Escitalopram weakly inhibits CYP2D6, and hence may increase plasma levels of some CYP2D6 substrates such as aripiprazole, risperidone, tramadol, or codeine.
+As escitalopram is only a weak inhibitor of CYP2D6, analgesia from tramadol may not be affected.
 Escitalopram (at the maximum dose of 20 mg/day) has been found to increase peak levels of the CYP2D6 substrate desipramine by 40% and total exposure by 100%.
 Likewise, it has been found to increase peak levels of the CYP2D6 substrate metoprolol by 50% and overall exposure by 82%.
 Escitalopram does not inhibit CYP3A4, CYP1A2, CYP2C9, CYP2C19, or CYP2E1.

 Exposure to escitalopram is increased moderately, by about 50%, when it is taken with omeprazole, a CYP2C19 inhibitor.
 The authors of this study suggested that this increase is unlikely to be of clinical concern.
 Combination of citalopram with fluoxetine or fluvoxamine resulted in increased exposure to the escitalopram enantiomer, owing to the strong inhibition of CYP2C19 and CYP2D6 by these agents.

 Bupropion, a known strong CYP2D6 inhibitor, has been found to significantly increase citalopram plasma concentration and systemic exposure (peak levels increased by 30%, total exposure increased by 40%); as of April 2018 the interaction with escitalopram had not been studied, but some monographs warned of the potential interaction.
 Citalopram did not affect the pharmacokinetics of bupropion or its metabolites in the study.

-Escitalopram should be taken with caution when using St. John's wort, ginseng, dextromethorphan (DXM), linezolid, tramadol, and other serotonergic drugs due to the risk of serotonin syndrome.
+Escitalopram should be taken with caution when using St. John's wort, ginseng, dextromethorphan, linezolid, tramadol, and other serotonergic drugs due to the risk of serotonin syndrome.
 As an SSRI, escitalopram should not be given concurrently with MAOIs.

-Escitalopram, similarly to other SSRIs, may increase bleeding risk with NSAIDs (ibuprofen, naproxen, mefenamic acid), antiplatelet drugs, anticoagulants, omega-3 fatty acids, vitamin E, and garlic supplements due to escitalopram's inhibitory effects on platelet aggregation via blocking serotonin transporters on platelets.
+Escitalopram, similarly to other SSRIs, may increase bleeding risk with NSAIDs (e.g., ibuprofen, naproxen, mefenamic acid), antiplatelet drugs, anticoagulants, omega-3 fatty acids, vitamin E, and garlic supplements due to escitalopram's inhibitory effects on platelet aggregation via blocking serotonin transporters on platelets.

 Escitalopram can also prolong the QT interval, and hence it is not recommended in patients who are concurrently on other medications that also can prolong the QT interval.
-These drugs include antiarrhythmics, antipsychotics, tricyclic antidepressants, some antihistamines (astemizole, mizolastine), macrolide and fluoroquinolone antibiotics, some 5-HT_{3} receptor antagonists (except palonosetron), and some antiretrovirals (ritonavir, saquinavir, lopinavir).
+These drugs include antiarrhythmics, antipsychotics, tricyclic antidepressants, some antihistamines (e.g., astemizole, mizolastine), macrolide and fluoroquinolone antibiotics, some 5-HT_{3} receptor antagonists (except palonosetron), and some antiretrovirals (e.g., ritonavir, saquinavir, lopinavir).